manala/docker-images/README.md

 ```

 Updates:
-- Check for new [docker alpine node image](https://hub.docker.com/_/node) version and update "Dockerfile" and "goss.yaml" accordingly
+- Check for new [docker alpine node image](https://hub.docker.com/_/node) version and update Dockerfile and goss.yaml accordingly
-- Check for new [goss](https://github.com/aelsabbahy/goss/releases) release and update "Dockerfile" and "goss.yaml" accordingly
+- Check for new [goss](https://github.com/aelsabbahy/goss/releases) release and update Dockerfile accordingly
-- Check for new [yarn](https://github.com/yarnpkg/yarn/releases) release and update "Dockerfile" and "goss.yaml" accordingly
+- Check for new [yarn](https://github.com/yarnpkg/yarn/releases) release and update Dockerfile and goss.yaml accordingly
-- Check for new [npm packages](https://www.npmjs.com/) versions and update "Dockerfile" and "goss.yaml" accordingly
+- Check for new [npm packages](https://www.npmjs.com/) versions and update Dockerfile and goss.yaml accordingly